Chat

-THAILAND, with its population of 66 million, stands at the heart of the ASEAN Economic Community, a 10-nation Southeast Asian common market of 671.7 million consumers.
+THAILAND, with its population of 66 million, stands at the heart of the ASEAN Economic Community, a 10-nation Southeast Asian common market of 676.6 million consumers.
 It has the 2nd largest economy in Southeast Asia.
-The IMF data shows that Thailand's GDP per capita, based on purchasing power parity (PPP), was estimated to be US$23,708 in 2024.
+The International Monetary Fund (IMF) projected Thailand's GDP per capita based on purchasing power parity (PPP) to be approximately $26,416 for the year 2025.
 In addition to its excellent connections with the fast-growing neighboring CLMV (Cambodia, Laos, Myanmar and Vietnam) countries, the powerhouse economies of nearby China and India are also easily reachable from Thailand by virtue of its world-class infrastructure for air, land, sea and rail transportation.
 It also boasts excellent digital connectivity, a highly skilled labor force and an excellent standard of living, making Thailand an outstanding value when considering its overall cost effectiveness.
 These factors, together with the Thai government’s comprehensive policies and investment incentives, make Thailand the preferred investment location in the region.

 TRADE SPOTLIGHT